erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 cryptographically unpredictable, while for others there are no strict requirements.

-There is a greyzone for "non-critical" applications where for example a rouge party may be able to affect input data, and if it knows the PRNG sequence can steer all data to a hash table slot, overload one particular worker process, or something similar, and in this way attack an application.
+There is a grey-zone for "non-critical" applications where for example a rouge party may be able to affect input data, and if it knows the PRNG sequence can steer all data to a hash table slot, overload one particular worker process, or something similar, and in this way attack an application.